Call Now

 Randy — Owner & Asphalt Contractor

 Randy founded Randy Seal Coating & Striping to bring honest pricing and quality workmanship to homeowners across North New Jersey.
 Every cost figure in this guide comes from real project data — not national averages or estimates.
+Randy personally estimates every resurfacing job and stands behind every quote.
 Licensed, insured, and serving Union, Essex, Passaic, Middlesex, Bergen, and Morris counties.

 Get a Free Driveway Resurfacing Estimate in NJ